myphsto/reno-mult-major/README.md

 # 32353
 ## Current behavior

-using the multiple major releases preset for renovate causes some deps to downgrade
+renovate causes some deps to downgrade when older non-semver releases are present

 ## Expected behavior